facebook

 Unfortunately, sometimes things happen.
 One of the most common cases we hear is couples breaking up after the BTO key collection.

-In such a case, since you’ve applied as a couple, should you break up later after getting your flat, you’ll have to give the flat back to HDB.
+In such a case, since you have applied as a couple, should you break up later after getting your flat, give the flat back to HDB.
 HDB will then compensate you at the prevailing compensation price.

-(If you have listed either of your parents in the application instead, HDB will allow you to retain the flat.)
+(If you have listed either of your parents in the application instead, HDB will allow you to keep the flat.)

-On top of that, there’s a penalty.
-In some cases we’ve heard about, you’ll be barred from applying for a new flat for a number of years.
+On top of that, there is a penalty.
+You will likely be barred from applying for a new flat for several years.

 Do you know any other reasons that can disqualify you from enjoying first-timer HDB BTO applicant benefits?
 Let us know in the comments section below.